SLesche/acdc-query/README.md

 Interact with the Attentional Control Data Collection (ACDC).
 Connect to the database using `connect_to_db()`, build query statements using `add_argument()` and query the database using `query_db()`.

 ## Use
-A version of the database is included in the package.
-You can create a connection to it using `conn <- connect_to_db("path/to/dbfile.db")`.
-In order to get the latest version of the database, you can download it from its [parent repo](https://github.com/jstbcs/acdc-database/tree/main).
+You can download the latest version of the database from its [parent repo](https://github.com/jstbcs/acdc-database/tree/main).

 To query the database, specify the connection to the database (obtained via `conn <- connect_to_db("path/to/db.db")`), a list of filter arguments (obtained by using `add_argument()`), and a vector containing the names of the variables you want returned.